KIT-MBS/pycofitness/README.md

 The input file for `pycofitness` must be an MSA of sequences in fasta format, with the first sequence representing the sequence to mutate.
 The output consist of a txt file reporting the change of fitness for all single site variant of the protein.

 More information about pycofitness can be found in the [associated paper](www.google.it).
-If you use pycofitness please cite F.Pucci, M.Zerihun, M. Rooman, A. Schug, "pycofitness---Evaluating the fitness landscape of RNA and protein sequences", *Bioinformatics* submitted (2023).
+If you use pycofitness please cite F.Pucci, M.Zerihun, M. Rooman, A. Schug, *"pycofitness---Evaluating the fitness landscape of RNA and protein sequences"*, Bioinformatics, submitted (2023).

 # Prerequisites
 `pycofitness` is implemented mainly in Python with the pseudolikelihood maximization parameter inference part implemented using C++ backend to enable parallelization.
 It requires: